Mahdi Mirbaqiri: Political career

-He is a theorist on the relationship between science and religion.
-He advocates for the orientation of sciences based on epistemology, proposing that sciences can be categorized as religious or non-religious.
-Bagheri was elected as the representative of Alborz province in the Assembly of Experts in the elections of March 2016.
+Mirbaqiri was elected as the representative of Alborz province in the Assembly of Experts in the elections of March 2016.
 He was elected as the representative of Semnan province in the Assembly of Experts in the elections of March 2024.

-His name has been raised as a potential candidate for the position of Supreme Leader of Iran in a future to be elected.
-Previously, his name was discussed regarding the position of Tehran Friday Prayer leader.
+Following the February 2026 assassination of Ali Khamenei, Mirbaqiri's name was raised as a potential candidate for the position of supreme leader prior to the 2026 election.
+Howevever, his close confidant and Khamenei's son, Mojtaba, was eventually elected.